drugan/commerce_xquantity/README.md

 measured in decimal up to *4* digits after decimal sign and where one and only one **ITEM** is a set of multiple **UNITS**.

-Another words, if you have *1.999 g* of pizza in your *Shopping cart* then it is considered as *1* item with the quantity of *1.999*.
+In other words, if you have *1.999 g* of pizza in your *Shopping cart* then it is considered as *1* item with the quantity of *1.999*.
 If you have *2.000 g* of the pizza then it is the same: *1* item with the quantity of *2.000*.
 But if the *step* on the quantity field is integer and the quantity in